 Cooking with pressure cooker (Instant pot):

 - You don't need to soak the rice if using a pressure cooker.
-Put the rice, pandan leaf, salt, and coconut milk in a dish that will fit into your pressure cooker.
+Put the rice, pandan leaf, salt, water, and coconut milk in a dish that will fit into your pressure cooker.
 Stir to mix and make sure the rice submerged in the liquid

 - Pour 2 cups of water in the inner pot of instant pot.
 Place trivet in and set the dish on top of the trivet.
 Close the lid and press "pressure cooker" then "high pressure".
 Set timer to 30 minutes and then wait 10 minutes to release pressure